NotnHeavy/SourceMod-Type-Collection/README.md

 - CBaseEntity.inc: A small methodmap that contains a few wrapper functions and properties, intended to mimick the internal class.
 Further things may be added to this to the future, so far it only contains a property for `m_RefEHandle` and wrapper functions for netprops.
 - CHandle.inc: Handles are IDs unique to every entity in the game, with 11 bits reserved for the entity, and the last 21 reserved for a serial number that is unique to the specific entity.
 - CEngineTrace.inc: A single object that is meant to be the enginetrace object, providing a few methods for entity tracing.
+- string_t.inc: A string object that contains a string pointer.
+There isn't really much else going on here.
+- CGlobalVarsBase.inc: These are some of the baseline game's global variables used across shared code.
+- CGlobalVars.inc: This expands upon CGlobalVarsBase, providing more global variables.
+This also provides the `gpGlobals` object which allows you to access the server's variables.
+This requires "CGlobalVarsBase.inc".

 ## TF2 includes present:
 - tf/tf_shareddefs.inc (w/o): Similar to shareddefs.inc, however this is TF2 specific.
 This include is not complete either, however it is slowly expanding.